OekoFor/shinykeybindings/inst/shinyexamples/kb_examples/Readme.md

-THis is the example app to showcase keybindings
+This is the example app to showcase keybindings